purescript/spago/README.md

 To fill them in you should use the proper js tool of the day, at the time of writing [ParcelJS][parcel] looks like a good option.

+> So I added a new package to the `packages.dhall`, why is `spago` not installing it?

+Adding a package to the package-set just includes it in the set of possible packages you can depend on.
+However if you wish `spago` to install it you should then add it to the `dependencies` list in your `spago.dhall`.

 [spacchetti]: https://github.com/spacchetti/spacchetti
 [dhall]: https://github.com/dhall-lang/dhall-lang